Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 [//]: # (And in 2.9.6: / Previously, in 2.9.6: / Before that, in 2.9.6: / Some days ago, in 2.9.6: / )

-[//]: # (Just click the extension icon when you're on ChatGPT.ai and see the magic happen!)

-[//]: # (The chatbot who knows all is now supported!)

-[//]: # (The one you know all is now supported!)

-[//]: # (The one you were waiting for is now supported!
-You can now export your ChatGPT conversations!
-Just click the extension icon when you're on ChatGPT.ai and see the magic happen!)

-[//]: # (The one behind everything)

-[//]: # (The original chatbot is now supported!)

-[//]: # (You can now export your ChatGPT conversations!
-Just click the extension icon when you're on ChatGPT.ai and see the magic happen!)